odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 Why should we always transport Facebook's footer over the network?

-We don't need this waste: once the user landed on his profile page, as he jumps to other FB pages, the footer it's always the same, and should be retrieved from the client's cache instead of being sent over the network.
+We don't need it: once the user landed on his profile page, as he jumps to other FB pages, **the footer it's always the same**, and **should be retrieved from the client's cache** instead of being sent over the network.

 This means that once you send your response